apcountryman/picolibrary-microchip-megaavr/docs/register.md

 ## Register
-The `::picolibrary::Microchip::megaAVR::Register` class is used to declare a Microchip megaAVR register that is neither reserved nor protected.
+The `::picolibrary::Microchip::megaAVR::Register` class is used to declare a Microchip megaAVR register that is not reserved.
 Register access is restricted to the following operations:
 - Conversion to the underlying register type (reading the register)
 - Assignment